Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Wonderous Item

-**Negate**: Whenever you take physical or elemental damage from spells you can reduce that by 3.
+**Negate**: Whenever you take Physical, Elemental, Acid, or Poision damage from spells you can reduce that by 3.

-**Resist**: You have advantage on saving throws against spells.
+**Resistance**: You have advantage on saving throws against spells.

 ---